Michael-Nwachukwu/Octapad/tt.md

     function setMinIdleThreshold(uint256 _thresholdBps) external onlyManagement {
         require(_thresholdBps <= 1000, "Threshold too high"); // Max 10%
         minIdleThresholdBps = _thresholdBps;
     }

-    /**
-     * @notice Sets OG Points rewards contract address
-     * @param _ogPointsRewards Address of OGPointsRewards contract
-     * @dev Only callable by management
-     *      This enables 50/50 profit split between Dragon Router and OG Points holders *
-     *      NOTE: The actual 50/50 split is implemented in YieldDonatingTokenizedStrategy
-     *      which mints 50% of profit shares to Dragon Router and 50% to OGPointsRewards.
-     *      This standard YieldDonating strategy using BaseStrategy mints 100% to Dragon Router.
-     *
-     *      To achieve the 50/50 split, you need to:
-     *      1. Deploy YieldDonatingTokenizedStrategy (custom TokenizedStrategy)
-     *      2. Or manually transfer shares from Dragon Router to OGPointsRewards after reports */ function setOGPointsRewards(address _ogPointsRewards) external onlyManagement {
-        require(_ogPointsRewards != address(0), "Zero address");
-        emit OGPointsRewardsUpdated(ogPointsRewards, _ogPointsRewards);
-        ogPointsRewards = _ogPointsRewards;
-    }

     // ============================================